sebin0817/tp/docs/DeveloperGuide.md

    1. Resize the window to an optimum size.
 Move the window to a different location.
 Close the window.
    1. Re-launch the app by double-clicking the jar file.<br>
       Expected: The most recent window size and location is retained.

+### Help Command

+1. Test the functionality of the `help` command to ensure it displays all available commands and their brief usage.
+   1. Test case: `help` <br>
+      Expected: A list of all available commands along with a brief description of each is displayed to the user.
+   2. Test case: `help add` <br>
+      Expected: Detailed usage of the `add` command is shown.

 ### Listing patient medical records